4 Mistaken Beliefs that Hold Teams Back from Greatness

 In the competition for resources, projects and their sponsors must vie for organizational backing, making their pitch as to why their Initiative should get the green light.
 The 9 factors on the Project Chassis are the building blocks of a compelling business argument for the allocation of resources.
 It reduces the element of politics involved in resource allocation decisions, ensuring that those most deserving projects get funded.

 Being able to communicate the essentials of the project or initiative on one page can also help in the process of engaging stakeholders.
 It is unrealistic to expect stakeholders to read the project plan.
 Instead, we must be able to deliver the business needs, business impact and business urgency in a sound bite.
 In an age of information overload this is essential.

-Chassis conversations are strategic conversations they engage the C-suite and connect project success to business success, the project plan to the business strategy and the project team to the executive suite.
+Chassis conversations are strategic conversations they engage the C-suite and connect project success to business success, the project plan to the business strategy and the project team to the leader suite.

 Ideally, the project one-page would be co-created with stakeholders to ensure that it captures their needs clearly.
 A project one pager helps to keep those people working on the project ‘on message‘ delivering a consistent project message to stakeholders.

 The list of uses for the ‘project on a page' tool could go on and on.
 However, there is one more use that is worth highlighting.
 Indeed, some might argue that it should top the list because it means addressing the number one reason for project failure – that is changing business needs.

 ‘Mr One Page'

 ‘Mr One Page' – that is what one witty leader had nick-named the newly appointed CEO.
 In the 6 weeks since being appointed the CEO had asked for ‘one page' from almost every manager heading up a department, business unit, project or initiative.
 The one-page summaries were the CEOs preferred way of getting up to speed, while at the same time avoiding getting lost in the detail.